marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Warn whenever a function parameter is assigned to, but otherwise unused (aside from its declaration).

-  To suppress this warning use the :gcc-attr:`unused` attribute (see :ref:`variable-attributes`).
+  To suppress this warning use the :var-attr:`unused` attribute (see :ref:`variable-attributes`).

   This warning is also enabled by :option:`-Wunused` together with